Podcasts: All the latest from the BTSC family of Pittsburgh Steelers shows, Thursday edition

 Check out the BTSC’s Aussie perspective and stay a while with Matty in The Steelers War Room.

-Know Your Enemy: Getting to know the Steelers Bye Week opponents, Themselves

 It’s time once again to become a scout for the Steelers before their latest game.
-This time around, we get to know more about the Steelers at the bye in the latest edition of Know Your Enemy.
+This time around, we get to know more about the Saints of New Orleans in the latest edition of Know Your Enemy.
 It’s the show where Geoffrey Benedict and Shannon White break down the upcoming opponent for the black-and-gold.
-This week, Geoff and Shannon, welcome Nick Farabaugh of Steelers Now to the podcast.
+This week, Geoff and Shannon, welcome Terrance Copper, the co-host of Bleav in Saints, to the podcast.

 - News and Notes